jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

   - $P$ produces/writes $n$ bytes
   - $Q$ consumes/reads $m$ bytes
 - Queue behavior: Must access data in order
+- Can be used to solve synchronization, though not common

 #### Creating a Pipe